Reducing balance depreciation – What is reducing balance depreciation?

 For example, many types of machinery have higher functionality when they’re new and therefore generate more revenue in the earlier years of their lives.
 The reducing balance method of depreciation reflects this more accurately than other depreciation methods.

 On the other hand, straight-line depreciation results in equal depreciation expenses and therefore cannot account for higher levels of productivity and functionality at the beginning of an asset’s useful life.
 Nonetheless, the straight-line method is much easier to calculate, and might therefore be a more suitable option for freelancers or small business owners who manage their own finances.

 Example of reducing balance depreciation

 A company purchases a van for £5,000.
 The company estimates that the van will lose 40% of its value each year and will have a scrap value of £1,000.
-Following the reducing balance method, the first five years of calculations would look like this:
+Following the reducing balance method, the first five years of depreciation calculations would look like this:

 Depreciation in Debitoor

 With Debitoor invoicing software, depreciation is calculated automatically.
 Whenever you enter a new expense, you’ll be given the option of marking it as an asset.
 Simply enter the asset’s useful life and estimated residual value, and let Debitoor do the rest.